smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 **Note:** The calling contract should own enough LINK to pay the [specified fee](https://market.link/jobs/f5357a30-54b7-4a68-b6a8-ae55d4eda987) (by default 0.1 LINK).
 You can use [this tutorial](/docs/fund-your-contract/) to fund your contract.

 This is an example of a basic HTTP GET request.
 However, it requires defining the API URL directly in the smart contract.
 This can, in fact, be extracted and configured on the Job level inside the Oracle node.
+You can follow the _APIConsumer_ tutorial [here](/docs/single-word-response/).

 ### External Adapters